sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 So, what the perceptron basically does is take some *linear combination* of *input values* or *features*, compare it to a *threshold* value $b$, and *return 1 if the threshold is exceeded and zero if not*.

+The feature vector is a group of characteristics describing the objects we want to classify

-In other words, we classify our observations into two classes: a set of observations which result in in output of $1$, and a set of observations resulting in an output of $0$.
+In other words, we classify our objects into two classes: a set of objects with characteristics (and thus a feature vector) resulting in in output of $1$, and a set of objects with characteristics resulting in an output of $0$.

 If you search the internet on information about the perceptron you will find alternative definitions which define the formula as follows: